What is the difference between Beam and Grin?

 - In years 6-9 the block reward is 25 coins.

-- Afterwards, halving every four years until year 133, when emission stops
+- Afterward, halving every four years until year 133, when emission stops

 In the first five years of Beam existence, additional coins will be emitted to the Treasury: